About us and our handmade knives

 Kristjánsson wanders the highlands and lowlands of his beloved country collecting suitable materials for his labours of love.
 The sheaths he fashions for the knives are no less evocative.
 Using leather, wood, the skins of cow, seal and fish Kristjánsson creates a fitting holster, often, like the handles, intricately patterned with Viking symbols and carvings.

 The knife blades are not Icelandic, however.
 They are either hand-made copies of Iron Age or Viking Age designs from Denmark, Damascus steel, or factory-produced blades from other parts of Scandinavia.
 Knives can be custom made to order, the blade and handle materials being selected by the buyer.
 The knife will be delivered within 4-8 weeks.
 No two knives and sheaths are the same.
-When you own a Kristjánsson knife, you can be sure that it’s unique.
+When you own a Kristjánsson knife, you can be sure that it’s a unique handmade knive.